agoswami/sdcnd/Term1-P2-Traffic-Sign-Classifier-Project/README.md

 * test set accuracy of 92.9

-If a well known architecture was chosen:
-* Network Architecture Chosen:
+Architecture:

-  LeNet achitecture was chosen.
+* LeNet achitecture was chosen.

-* Why did you believe it would be relevant to the traffic sign application?
-Because the classification problem in LeNet is similar to Traffic Sign Classification.
+* Classification problem in LeNet is similar to Traffic Sign Classification.
 A small change in the LeNet  architecture can make it adapt to Traffic Sign classification.

-* How does the final model's accuracy on the training, validation and test set provide evidence that the model is working well?
-Training accuracy on training set, validation set and test set are very close.
+* Training accuracy on training set, validation set and test set are very close.
 This indicates that model has tun well.

+Fine tuning the model:

+* Learning rate was achieved by using delta increase or decrease technique and was set to 0.0088, also while learning rate was changed everything else was kept constant.
+* BATCH size was also chosen by binary method, and keeping other variables constant.
+It was found optimal at 65.
+* EPOCHS was also chosen by binary method, while keeping other variables contant.
+It was finally set to 100.
+* The training exit when training accuracy goes above 94% and model is saved at this moment.
+* DROPOUTS helped achive better accuracy, it was also selected using binary method, while keeping other variables constant.
+Finally setting keep_prob to 0.68

 ### Test a Model on New Images